VRConservation/geosp/chapters/07_qgis.md

 ### Attribute table edit
 You may notice a polygon to the west in Marin County covering some of Point Reyes National Seashore near Drake's Estero that appears as a solo hexagon ({numref}`save`).
 This seems to be an error in the vector layer from the Task Force.
 Let's delete it so it doesn't appear in the subsequent analysis.

 Zoom into the polygon by pressing the + icon in the attribute toolbar and using the hand to the left to pan to the location (hover over the icons to get the icon's name).
 In the same toolbar, click on the info circle with the arrow.
-This is the Identify Features icon, which is useful for clicking on any map area to show the layers and information about the pixel you've clicked.
+The Identify Features icon is useful for clicking on any map area to show the layers and information about the pixel you've clicked.
 Once you've selected Identify Features, click inside the polygon on the map.

 The polygon will change color to show it's selected, and an Identify Results box will open ({numref}`id`).